meetoseh/backend/docs/s3/keys.md

   to the user journal master key with the given uid.
 - `s3_files/journals/keys/client/{uid}`: Contains the fernet key corresponding to the user journal client key with the given uid.
+- `s3_files/journey_embeddings/{uid}`: Contains the binary encoded journey embeddings for a sequence of journeys.
+Consists of padded journey uids (usually 3 0s followed by 29 characters), then the embedding.
+See [journey_embeddings](../db/journey_embeddings.md)